Today’s Wonder of the Day was inspired by Becky. Becky Wonders, “is graffiti art or vandilism?” Thanks for WONDERing with us, Becky!

 Have you ever WONDERed where the word “graffiti” comes from?
 It’s from the Italian word “graffiato,” which means “scratched.”
 Art historians think this is because the earliest graffiti was carved on walls.
 Examples of graffiti date back to the ancient Greeks and Romans.
 This ancient graffiti often had love messages, political slogans, and popular quotes.

-Today, graffiti is mainly applied with spray paint or marker pens.
-In most parts of the world, painting property without the owner’s consent is considered vandalism.
-This is why many people consider graffiti to be a crime that should be punished under the law.
+Today, graffiti is usually done with spray paint or marker pens.
+In most parts of the world, painting property without the owner’s permission is considered vandalism.
+This is why many people consider graffiti to be a crime.

-Others, however, believe graffiti is a legitimate form of street art.
-Today, graffiti is intertwined with hip-hop culture and music.
+Others believe graffiti is a valid form of art.
+Today, graffiti is also connected to hip hop culture and music.
 Street artists often use graffiti to express social and political messages.

-On the other hand, graffiti is also often used by gangs to mark territory or commemorate gang-related activities.
-Public officials must balance the value of legitimate street art with pure vandalism related to criminal behavior.
+On the other hand, graffiti is also linked to gangs.
+They use graffiti to mark territory or honor gang-related activities.
+Public officials must weigh the value of street art against vandalism related to crime.

 One well-known graffiti artist who helped bring graffiti into the mainstream in the 1980s was Keith Haring.
-Haring opened a store called the Pop Shop that sold products like bags and T-shirts that featured his graffiti art.
-Before he opened his store, his art could only be found on city walls.
+Haring opened a store called the Pop Shop.
+There, he sold products, like bags and t-shirts, that featured his graffiti art.
+Before he opened his store, people could only find his art on city walls.

-Unlike Haring, however, many graffiti artists choose to remain anonymous.
-Because of the constant threat of legal action from those who oppose graffiti, many artists prefer to remain unknown rather than face problems with the law.
+However, many graffiti artists like to stay nameless.
+That’s because of the threat of legal action from those who are against graffiti.
+Many artists choose to remain unknown rather than face problems with the law.